Press "Enter" to skip to content

 So, what can OpenAI do to continue drawing attention away from competitors like Google?
 Given OpenAI’s substantial resources with apparently both money and “compute to burn”, there’s no reason they can’t launch larger, public-facing offerings.

 One aspect that is unique to OpenAI, is that they have hundreds of devs soaking in AI/LLM constantly.
 They know how to use and apply the power of AI to extract a desired result.
-They know exactly how to use ChatGPT’s coding prowese to generate new services and features almost over night.
+They know exactly how to use ChatGPT’s coding prowess to generate new services and features almost over night.
 It took them less than a year to go from ChatGPT 3.5 to SearchGPT.
 Some of the ideas below are now so trivial, that it would be dumb if OpenAI didn’t do them.

 Sam Altman interview with Lex Fridman – March 2024